-The Bushwalkers Search and Rescue Squad
+NSW SES Bush Search and Rescue

 In 1936 a party of four young men set off to follow the Grose River.
 They informed friends that they would return in three days.
 Eight days later, after an intensive land and air search, they were found almost dead from hunger and exposure.
 That year the Bushwalkers Search and Rescue unit was formed by the Federation, comprising initially of Paddy Pallin and half a dozen other walkers.
 Soon each club in the Federation kept a roster of bushwalkers available to carry out search and rescue operations.
 Not only did they carry out bushwalker rescue, but they helped community efforts such as searching for lost children in bushland.

 The Bushwalkers Search and Rescue Squad joined the Volunteer Rescue Association in 1970.
 When an emergency arose, members of Confederation affiliated clubs would be called out to conduct search and rescue operations.
 As the requirements of NSW State Rescue Board changed over the years and concerns arose about duty of care and public liability, the Confederation’s volunteer rescue operation evolved to become the Bushwalkers Wilderness Rescue Squad in 1990, a specialist stand alone organisation competent not only in search and rescue, but in vertical rescue, canyon rescue, helicopter work, and swift water operations.
 The name changed in 2017 to Bush Search and Rescue NSW (BSAR) and again to NSW SES BSAR when they became a unit of the State Emergency Services in May 2018.
 Today the highly skilled NSW SES BSAR is separate from Bushwalking NSW.